johnjago/johnjago.com/content/2025-03-22-unstructured-learning.md

 type = 'post'
 +++

-*This was originally published on 9 July 2022 on a platform called Nicheless.*
+*This was originally published 9 July 2022 on [Nicheless](https://nicheless.blog/post/unstructured-learning-wins) and has been slightly revised.*

 ***